wiseman-timelord/MaNTella-Launcher/README.md

 7. **Automatic Update of key "model" when you switch models in LM Studio (in pre-release 0.11.3.1.1.
 Later Ollama support, and full release, for now Ollama users use "0.11.3.1" instead.

 # Preview
-- The menu of much simplified optimization (Showing the new 11.4.1.1 pre-release version)...
+- The menu of much simplified optimization (Showing version for next release)...
 ```
 =======================================================================================================================
                                           Mantella-WT Optimizer / Launcher